formative + generative + summative research + strategy | 2016 - 2017

 Genentech had experienced with one other ethnographic study which focused on the traffic of their conference both and what was engaged with rather than the people, their attributes, and their type and level of engagement with and within booths explained by usability and design principles.
 My approach would add a layer of detail and explain traffic and engagements.

-Genentech insisted that I use their presentation template which included a hierarchy of 2 levels and style guide.
+Genentech insisted that I use their presentation template which included a hierarchy of 2 levels and supporting style guide.

-I am always mindful of the client’s existing understanding and experience with research.
+I am always mindful of the client’s existing understanding and experience with research and other approaches.
 I look to understand similarities and differences in my approach vs previous experience to ensure I can speak to what can seem like contradictions, differences, and similarities.
 I built upon the structure of the past plans to build upon the client’s understanding.
 I then added a new layer to the research objectives and explained what this type of study can deliver – proactively explaining the difference and similarity in focus and approach.

 The business objectives, planned activities (conference booth design and marketing communications) were identified; past booth designs, intentions, and performance; competitors; the current both design and intentions were reviewed; and the team’s target audience knowledge and assumptions were captured.